foundata/guidelines/oci-container-image-guide.md

 - Use lowercase repository names consisting of stable product or component names.
 - Treat repository deletion, renaming and tag mutation as controlled operations because consumers may depend on them.
 - Configure automated registry retention so it does not delete release digests, signatures, SBOMs or attestations that remain supported; the organization owns registry retention configuration.
+- Use a release-registry backend supported by the selected ConClear release for `publish` through `promote`.
+ConClear MUST reject an unsupported destination before remote mutation.
+Checks, builds, tests, qualification, evidence generation, assembly and provenance generation remain available for other fully qualified repositories.

 **You SHOULD:**